FatemehOstvar/sales-analysis/README.md

-Hey
-I'm analysing sales data that is stored in a .csv format
+analysing sales data that is stored in a .csv format